Key Takeaways

 9.2 Landing page specific issues

-Use your landing page priority list and start with that instead of trying to fix every general performance issue that Morningscore health tool reports for your website.
+Use your landing page priority list and start with that instead of trying to fix every general performance issue that the Morningscore health tool reports for your website.

 Check each of your priority landing pages in the Morningscore health tool, but also follow through each of these steps to make sure you get everything optimized to its full potential.